Home / Resources & support / FAQs / Using named expressions with collect get to add results into a table

 r1 .4116751 .6432864

-The values of the predicted probabilities are stored in the r(b) matrix, and the formulas for our measures of interest become
+The values of the predicted probabilities are stored in the r(b) matrix, and the formula for the RR becomes

-Here we use the collect get command to compute these values and put them into a collection:
+Here we use the collect get command to compute the RR and put it into a collection:

-In the above, we apply the named expression syntax to define the RR and OR.
-They are specified as name = (exp).
-The name becomes the level of the result dimension used to tag the collected value.
+Above, we apply the named expression syntax, name = (exp), to define the RR and OR.
+The assigned name becomes the level of the result dimension used to tag the collected value.
 Therefore, the RR’s value is tagged with result[RR], and the OR’s value is tagged with result[OR].
-While expressions with spaces must be bound in parentheses, we recommend binding all expressions in parentheses.
+While expressions with spaces must be bound in parentheses, we recommend binding all expressions in parentheses regardless of spaces.

 . collect levelsof result